 The initial charge is 3%.
-Hargreaves Lansdown is offering a discount of 1% and for applications received and accepted before 9 January 2015 Puma is offering an additional discount of 1%.
+Hargreaves Lansdown is offering a discount of 1% and for applications received and accepted before 08 January 2016 Puma is offering an additional discount of 1%.
 This means the net initial charge is 1% for those investing before the 'early-bird' deadline and 2% thereafter.
 Discounts are received via the allotment of additional shares.

 The annual management charge is 2%.
 There are also other expenses and a performance fee, full details of which can be found in the prospectus.

-Investors should ensure they are comfortable with the charging structure before investing.
+Full details can be found in the prospectus which must be read in full.
+Investors should ensure they are comfortable with the charging structure and risks before investing.